We're nearing 'peak population.' These economists are worried

 And so one of these things with high fixed costs, you need other people to want it or need it just like you do, and then everybody can use it.

-And so one of the ways that we might lose out in a smaller world is that there wouldn't be so many people who want the things we want or need the things we want and paying the fixed costs to make it happen.
+And so, one of the ways that we might lose out in a smaller world is that there wouldn't be so many people who want the things we want or need the things we want, and paying the fixed costs to make it happen.

-So, you know, one of the things that we talk about cheekily in the book is that we have a vaccine for RSV, we have a vaccine for chickenpox, we have a vaccine for COVID.
+So, you know, one of the things that we talk about cheekily in the book is that we have a vaccine for RSV.
+We have a vaccine for chickenpox, we have a vaccine for COVID.

 We have those vaccines because it made sense to invest in them because those diseases affect many people.
+There's no vaccine for sealpox because, you know,

-But it sort of demonstrates that you really need a critical mass of people to justify the investment in finding cures for diseases, in building great public works,
+But it sort of demonstrates that you really need a critical mass of people to justify the investment in finding cures for diseases, in building great public works, in doing all sorts of things that have these wide public benefits.

 So you've just laid out the argument for why a bigger population is better for people's living standards.

 But I know some people are listening and thinking, could a population that's smaller be better for the planet?
+What do you say to that?
+I think sometimes we think about this wrong.

+Think about climate change.
 Even on our current path towards depopulation, humanity's numbers are probably going to keep growing for the next 50 years or so.

 That would be way too late to support our climate goals and targets.